bytefish/PostgresTimeseriesAnalysis/README.md

 ### How to calculate the seconds between two Timestamps ###

-First we define a Function ``DateDiffSeconds`` to calculate the seconds between two timestamps.
+First we define a Function ``datediff_seconds`` to calculate the seconds between two timestamps.

 This can be done using PostgreSQL ``DATE_PART`` function: